rmartinho/flamingdangerzone/_posts/2012-08-15-rule-of-zero.markdown

 these user-defined functions interoperate.
 This idea is commonly known as the [*Rule of Three*][rule of three]:

-> If a class defines a destructor, constructor or copy assignment operator then
+> If a class defines a destructor, copy constructor or copy assignment operator then
-> it should explicitly define all three, and not rely on their default
+> it should probably explicitly define all three, and not rely on their default
 > implementation.

 To solve this conflict between value semantics and ownership, one can take